Macron utterly failed to influence Trump.

 And of all the stupid things he said, that was one of the worst.

-Macron painting himself like the best, toughest negotiator is like emasculating Trump.
+Macron painting himself as the best, toughest negotiator is like emasculating Trump.

 And when you create win-lose situations with those who are calling the shots, you lose.